Interview: Antoine de Bengy Puyvallée

 In the fall of 2014, Norwegian staff ran a health centre in Sierra Leone that costed NOK 109 million, but ended up treating only 33 victims of Ebola.
 A new study shows how Norway’s initial humanitarian Ebola response turned into a security operation.

 Antoine de Bengy Puyvallée, researcher at the Centre for Environment and Development (SUM), University of Oslo.

-Development Today is a subscription-based journal published with 20 issues a year.
+Development Today is a subscription-based online journal.
 To subscribe click here.

 If you are already a subscriber to Development Today please log in.